AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-actions-area.md

   Plans
   -->

-For information about `Workfront` objects, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about Workfront objects, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

-In `Workfront` classic, the actions area is located in the upper-right corner of the object page.
+In Workfront classic, the actions area is located in the upper-right corner of the object page.

 ![](assets/actions-area-highlight-on-project-classic-350x100.png)

-In `the new Adobe Workfront experience`, the actions area is located next to the name of the object.
+In the new Adobe Workfront experience, the actions area is located next to the name of the object.

 ![](assets/nwe-project-more-menu-expanded-350x274.png)

 >[!NOTE]
 >
->The actions area of some objects—such as reports or dashboards—display in the same locations in `the new Adobe Workfront experience` as in `Adobe Workfront Classic`.
+>The actions area of some objects—such as reports or dashboards—display in the same locations in the new Adobe Workfront experience as in Adobe Workfront Classic.

 ## Benefits of the new actions area

-Consider the following when using the new actions areas in `the new Adobe Workfront experience`:
+Consider the following when using the new actions areas in the new Adobe Workfront experience:

 <ul>
  <li> The area remains highly visible in the upper-left corner of the object page.</li>